Ben Line Agencies

 The Ben Line or Ben Line Steamers, Limited was a Scottish shipping company based in Leith, Scotland founded in 1825 which was primarily involved in the Far East to Europe trade.
-A private company, it was largely owned by members of the Thomson family from Leith and the Mitchell family from Alloa.
+A private company, it was largely owned by members of the Thomson family from Leith and the Thomson and Mitchell family from Alloa.

 In 1991 all its ships were sold and the company became Ben Line Agencies, a Singapore-based shipping agency, operating across Asia.
 As of 2013, the company had over 110 offices and 2,000 employees operating in four specific areas: port agency, liner agency, offshore support and project logistics services.

 History

 The company was founded in 1825 as ship-brokers by two brothers, William Thomson (1806–1889) and Alexander Thomson (1795–1880).
 Their sister Jemima married Thomas Henderson, an older brother of Patrick Henderson.
 Originally the Thomson brothers were "merchants and marble-cutters" and were involved in importing Carrara marble from Leghorn, Italy, with help from Thomas Henderson.
 Their first ship in 1839 was the barque Carrara of 218 tons, built at Limekilns in Fife and used on the Leith–Leghorn run.
-The marble business declined in the 1830s, and they acquired in 1840 for £3,500 the wooden ship Australia of 388 tons, built on the Tyne in 1825.
+The marble business declined in the 1830s, and with Alloa cousins Capt Watson Thomson with his nephew Andrew Thomson and William Mitchell, they acquired in 1840 for £3,500 the wooden ship Australia of 388 tons, built on the Tyne in 1825.
 She was used on the North Atlantic trade, carrying Alloa coal to Canada, and returning with timber to Leith, and was lost on Sable Island on the approaches to the St. Lawrence River in 1841.
 But the North Atlantic trade, carrying coal from William Mitchell’s Alloa Coal Company to Canada and returning with timber to Leith, was a Thomson staple business for years.
 Several sailing ships acquired in the 1840s were built in Canada.
+A ship purchased by the Edinburgh brothers and their cousins Captain Watson Thomson and Andrew Thomson in 1848 was the Signet which would in 1852/1853 venture to Australia.

-In the 1850s the Thomsons and Mitchells moved into longer and more profitable routes to Australia and the Far East with larger ships, purchasing nine sailing ships in the 1860s, including the iron ship James Wishart.
+In the 1850s, the earliest ship to use the 'Ben' prefix (the Scottish word for mountain) was the Bencleuch, launched in 1853.
+The Thomsons and Mitchells moved into longer and more profitable routes to Australia (the Wanderer and Signet) and the Far East (initially the Araby Maid 1), purchasing nine larger sailing ships in the 1860s, including the iron ship James Wishart.
 The Far Eastern ships sailed to China and Japan via a base in Singapore, including the China tea trade.
 Their first (brig-rigged) steamship, Benledi of 1,557 tons gross was built in Glasgow at Barclay Curle Clydeholm shipyard.
 Two steamers, Petersburg and Stirling, were acquired in 1877 for the Baltic trade.

-William Thompson appointed Killick Martin & Company agents for Ben Line Steamers in 1883, and within a few weeks loaded their first ship Benarty in Antwerp.
+William Thomson appointed Killick Martin & Company agents for Ben Line Steamers in 1883, and within a few weeks loaded their first ship Benarty in Antwerp.

 Between 1902 and 1914, Bartram & Sons of Sunderland built nine ships for Ben Line, whose captains nicknamed them "North Country kerosene cans".